4W4I5/Semester-5-Notes/CySec-2/CySec2 29 August, 2023.md

 #### 3. **Delivery**
 - Attackers decide on the delivery method.
 There are plenty of options to choose from.
 - **Activities:**
+	- Sending malicious emails
+	- Exploiting vulnerabilities
-	- Sending malicious emails, exploiting vulnerabilities, using compromised websites, Distributing Infected USB drives,
+	- Distributing Infected USB drives,
-	- Watering Hole Attack to compromise a website people are locally using and drive-by download.
+	- Watering Hole Attack, an attack designed to compromise a group of users by infecting websites they typically visit and luring them to a malicious site

 #### 4. **Exploitation**
 - Attackers leverage vulnerabilities to execute the malicious code on the target system.